qiaodan-cuhk/qiaodan-cuhk.github.io/_pages/about.md

 ## About me

-I’m currently a Ph.D. student advised by Assistant Prof. [Baoxiang Wang](https://bxiangwang.github.io) and Prof. [Hongyuan Zha](https://sds.cuhk.edu.cn/teacher/65) at the [School of Data Science](https://sds.cuhk.edu.cn/en), [the Chinese University of Hong Kong, Shenzhen (CUHKSZ)](https://www.cuhk.edu.cn/en).
-I work in the area of **reinforcement learning**, **multi-agent systems**, and **social systems**.
+I’m currently a year-2 Ph.D. student advised by Assistant Prof. [Baoxiang Wang](https://bxiangwang.github.io) and Prof. [Hongyuan Zha](https://sds.cuhk.edu.cn/teacher/65) in the [School of Data Science](https://sds.cuhk.edu.cn/en) at the [Chinese University of Hong Kong, Shenzhen (CUHKSZ)](https://www.cuhk.edu.cn/en).
+My research interests mainly focus on **multi-agent reinforcement learning**, **multi-agent systems**, and **social systems**.
 For more details, please refer to my [google scholar](https://scholar.google.com/citations?user=YwyDZVcAAAAJ&hl=zh-CN&oi=ao).

 Before that, I worked as a research assistant with Prof. [Junge Zhang](http://people.ucas.ac.cn/~ZHANGJUNGE) at the Institute of Automation, Chinese Academy of Sciences (CASIA).
 I got my Master's Degree and B.Eng.
-Degree in Automotive Engineering, advised by Associate Prof. [Zhaoxia Peng](http://transportation.buaa.edu.cn/info/1092/4827.htm), at the School of Transportation Science and Engineering, Beihang University in 2021 and 2018 respectively.
+Degree in Automotive Engineering, advised by Associate Prof. [Zhaoxia Peng](http://transportation.buaa.edu.cn/info/1092/4827.html), at the School of Transportation Science and Engineering, Beihang University in 2021 and 2018 respectively.
+I was fortunate to advised by Dr. [Wenhao Li](https://scholar.google.com/citations?user=HAtzuaYAAAAJ&hl=zh-CN&oi=sra) in SDS, CUHKSZ and Shenzhen Institute of Artificial Intelligence and Robotics for Society ([AIRS](https://airs.cuhk.edu.cn)).

 ## Education